sarulse/SampleCode/README.md

 * [CakePHP MVCCode With JS](https://github.com/sarulse/SampleCode/blob/master/CakePHPMVCcodewithJS) - A CakePHP app with JavaScript

-* [Search a Person ByPhoneNumber](https://github.com/sarulse/SampleCode/blob/master/SearchPersonByPhoneNumber) - A procedural program to find a person record using a phone number.

 __Please click on each folder/link to view the code samples.__